shaneutt/gateway-api-inference-extension/docs/proposals/00x-declarative-rules-proposal/README.md

 ## Motivation

-Currently, the Gateway API Inference Extension (GIE) uses an `InferencePool` as effectively a specialized [Service] for selecting inference endpoints, and an `InferenceModel` to advertise available models in the `InferencePool` for the scheduler to make decisions on.
+Currently, the Gateway API Inference Extension (GIE) uses an `InferencePool` to serve 2 primary functions:
+- An inference-specific gateway for routing between `InferenceModels` based on specific properties
+  - Currently this is just the `model` body param; a required param as defined by the [OpenAI API spec](https://platform.openai.com/docs/api-reference/chat/create#chat-create-model)
+- A specialized [Service] for selecting inference endpoints, based on the state of the compute pool + request attributes.
+  - This will be referred to as the `scheduler`

-In the future, we foresee the need for additional routing rules that extend beyond model, and possibly rules that bypass the scheduler entirely (e.g., a semantic cache).
-These rules should be declarative, composable, and chainable, making it easier for users to express their intent and clarifying the process for developers adding new features.
+This proposal focuses on extending the inference-specific gateway tooling, we foresee the need for additional routing rules that extend beyond `model` (such as RAG/system prompts per `InferenceModel`), these rules should be declarative, composable, and chainable, making it easier for users to express their intent and clarifying the process for developers adding new features.

+Additionally we see a potential need for rules that bypass the scheduler entirely (e.g., a semantic cache).
+It has been discussed to have multiple ext-proc extensions in the request path, which is a valid option.
+But could lead to heavy overhead as the body must be parsed for each inference-focused extension in the chain.
+And as context length continues to trend longer, this cost may be exacerbated.
+Keeping additional routing rules as callouts within the InferencePool implementation allows for a single body parse, and to parallelize any pre-scheduler callouts.
+ > Example: A callout to validate if the prompt is on [topic](https://huggingface.co/nvidia/llama-3.1-nemoguard-8b-topic-control) and a callout for [content safety](https://huggingface.co/nvidia/llama-3.1-nemoguard-8b-content-safety) could happen in parallel for a single `InferenceModel`.

 [Service]:https://kubernetes.io/docs/concepts/services-networking/service/